 In practice, many cardholders have been able to get airline gift cards reimbursed, especially in smaller denominations.
 But keep in mind that usually only one gift cards is allowed per transaction.
 Here are some examples of what has recently (within the past month) been reimbursed, although keep in mind that your mileage may vary, and you won't have recourse to AMEX if you don't get reimbursed because officially these purchases don't qualify for the fee credit.

-The airlines that folks have had most success with getting gift cards reimbursed are American Airlines and United Airlines.
+The airlines that folks have had most success with getting gift cards reimbursed are American Airlines and United Airlines (8/14 update: now gift registry only for United Airlines).
 I would avoid selecting most of the other airlines for your airline fee credit for these reasons:

 - AirTran: Doesn't sell gift cards, and Southwest, which AirTran is merging with, is sporadic with gift card reimbursement (and not many incidental fees).